nvsmith/tecnate-portfolio/README.md

     -   It is always the value, not the label, that gets mapped to the icon.
 -   For icon mapping in PHP, the pattern is: `'ACF Value' => 'Icon Name'`.
 -   For the Icon Name, the pattern is: `'(SVG Icon Set Name)` + `(SVG Symbol ID)'`.
     -   My custom icons are uploaded into Oxygen as an SVG set named "portfolio".
-    -   Example: for the "Git" icon, the ACF/SCF icon mapping in PHP would look like `'Git' => 'portfoliogit'` .
+So for my "Git" icon, the ACF/SCF icon mapping in PHP looks like `'Git' => 'portfoliogit'`.
 -   Dev File (SVG icon set): [symbol-defs.svg](symbol-defs.svg).
     -   My design implements custom tooltips.
 As such, to disable browsers' native tooltips, I removed all `<title>` elements directly from my SVG file before importing into Oxygen.
 -   Dev File (SVG icon set backup): [symbol-defs.svg.bak](symbol-defs.svg.bak).